AgustinSRG/PersonalMediaVault/README.md

 - Video timeline slices: Divide long videos in sections to quickly navigate through them.
 - Image annotations: Add comments to images.
 - Attachments: Upload any file attached to your media to preserve them in the encrypted vault.
 This can be used to preserve a copy of the raw media file, before the encoding.
+- Semantic search: Use an open source embeddings model to perform semantic search on your images.

 ## Run in a container